 Mayonnaise is another effective option for this problem that you likely have on hand, as we explain in “11 Secret Uses for Everyday Items That Save Money.”

 2. Pesky squirrels

 Use petroleum jelly to keep squirrels away from bird feeders set on poles.
 Lather it on the pole, and the squirrels won’t be able to climb up the slippery surface.

-WD-40 will also do the trick, as we report in “14 Uses for WD-40 That Save Money, Time or Headaches.”
+WD-40 will also do the trick, as we report in “14 Ways WD-40 Can Save You Time and Money.”

 3. Squeaky hinges